MiladSoltanalipour/concrete_strength_prediction/README.md

 # Know more

-If you are curious to know more about this program, this is for you.
+If you are curious to know more about this program, please read the following descriptions.

 This program predicts the concrete compressive strength depending on its age.